Mobile Robot Exploration Without Maps via Out-of-Distribution Deep Reinforcement Learning: RESULTS AND DISCUSSION

-The time-optimal post training trajectory in the racetrack used for training is depicted in Figure \ref{racetrack_sim_trajectory}.

-Racing requires prediction and planning to execute control signals in sequence to maximize velocity at physical limits in highly nonlinear domains.
-The learned policy selected actions at these limits to navigate multiple turns of varying directions and radii conforming to an optimal racing trajectory that navigated to the apex of each corner to traverse the shorter inside region to minimize lap time, identical to professional racing drivers.
+The post-training trajectory in the racetrack used for training is depicted in Figure \ref{racetrack_sim_trajectory}, where the trained model explored multiple turns of varying directions and radii without collision, time-optimally with a trajectory similar to professional racing drivers.
+The AMR traversed the apex of each corner to minimize distance traveled and thus lap time, requiring prediction and planning to execute sequential control signals that maximize velocity at physical limits in nonlinear domains.

-Unlike conventional racing algorithms that use optimization methods such as Model Predictive Control (MPC) and sampling methods such as Rapid Random Trees (RRT) \cite{hartmann2022competitive, sivashangaran2022nonlinear}, the DRL model computed control inputs using significantly fewer operations, and did not require prior maps or track boundary information.
+The computationally efficient ANN with 2 hidden layers required significantly fewer operations than conventional racing algorithms that use optimization and sampling methods such as Model Predictive Control (MPC) and Rapid Random Trees (RRT) (\cite{hartmann2022competitive}).
+Moreover, the end-to-end DRL model does not require additional perception processing to extract explicit track boundary information, further increasing efficiency.